 I recently published a post on how to transfer WordPress site to the new host, but for many users migrating WordPress hosting is a technically challenging process.

-Most bloggers who initially used cheap WordPress hosting , may now have reached a level of success which calls for more advanced hosting.
+Most bloggers who initially used cheap WordPress hosting may now have reached a level of success that calls for more advanced hosting.
 However, due to a lack of technical knowledge, they continue to rely on free or cheap hosting which may present issues regarding a lack of advanced resources or frequent downtime.

-Hostgator, one of the best-shared hosting services for WordPress, is not free, but it does offer quality hosting for a very reasonable price.
+Hostgator, one of the best shared hosting services for WordPress, is not free, but it does offer quality hosting for a very reasonable price.
 One of the best features offered by Hostgator is its customer service, a very important feature of any service.
 In addition to their commitment to excellent customer service, Hostgator offers free WordPress hosting transfer, making the transfer to their service even more compelling.
 They offer this service so that new customers can move from their old hosting service to Hostgator with minimum stress and hassle.

 , however, here are some of the facts you should consider where Hostgator’s free web-hosting migration is concerned: